kensiprell/grails-drools/README.md

 All files in this directory and its subdirectories with a "drl" or "rule" suffix will be copied to the classpath.

 #### Config.groovy
-If you change the domain class used to store your rules, you will have to edit the corresponding configuration option in your ```grails-app/conf/Config.groovy```.
+If you change the domain class used to store your rules without using the script ```create-drools-domain```, you will have to edit the corresponding configuration option in your ```grails-app/conf/Config.groovy```.

 ```
 grails.plugin.drools.droolsRuleDomainClass = "com.example.DroolsRule"
 ```

 #### DroolsConfig.groovy
-Setting the ```includeInConfig = false``` property will prevent that item from being included in ```grails-app/conf/drools-context.xml```.
-This will allow you to exclude it without having to delete or comment out its entire section.
-All other attributes are described in [Drools Spring Integration](http://docs.jboss.org/drools/release/6.1.0.Final/drools-docs/html/ch.kie.spring.html).
+See [DroolsConfig.groovy](https://github.com/kensiprell/grails-drools/blob/master/src/templates/conf/DroolsConfig.groovy) for configuration options and instructions.
+[Drools Spring Integration](http://docs.jboss.org/drools/release/6.1.0.Final/drools-docs/html/ch.kie.spring.html) provides more information.

+## Using the Plugin

 ### Drools Rule Files